Tell Goulburn Mulwaree Council to Stop Poisoning Wildlife.

 Effective alternatives already exist

-First-generation anticoagulants (FGARs) and non-anticoagulant products such as Selontra (colecalciferol) provide effective rodent control with substantially lower risk to non-target wildlife.
-Goulburn Mulwaree Council can transition without compromising its pest management obligations.
+Non-anticoagulant products such as Selontra (colecalciferol) provide effective rodent control with no secondary poisoning risk to native wildlife.
+Goulburn Mulwaree Council can transition without compromising its rodent management obligations.